plushveil/pages/.github/CONTRIBUTING.md

 4. **Push your branch**: Push your branch to your forked repository.

-5. **Create a Pull Request (PR)**: When you're ready, open a pull request from your branch to the `main` branch in the main repository.
+5. **Create a Pull Request (PR)**: When you're ready, open a pull request from your branch to the [`latest` branch in the pages repository](https://github.com/plushveil/pages/compare).
 In the PR description, explain what your changes do and reference any related issues.

 6. **Review and merge**: After the pull request is reviewed, changes may be requested.
 Once everything is approved, your PR will be merged into the main codebase.